Garnishing Money to Pay for a Judgment - Self Help

 A periodic writ of garnishment is used to garnish the defendant's wages, rent payments, land contract payments, or other debt that is paid to the defendant on a periodic basis.
-A periodic garnishment is valid for up to 182 days or until the judgment, interest, and costs are paid off, whichever occurs first.
+Provided it is served on the garnishee defendant within 182 days after it is issued, a periodic garnishment is valid until the judgment, interest, and costs are paid off.

 A nonperiodic writ of garnishment is used to garnish the defendant's bank account (except for wages that are deposited in the account) or other property.
 Once money has been garnished under the nonperiodic writ, the writ is no longer valid.
 If there is a remaining balance on the judgment, you must get another writ to collect more money.

 An income tax refund garnishment is used to garnish the defendant's Michigan income tax refund.
 Once money has been garnished under the income tax refund writ, the writ is no longer valid.
 If there is a remaining balance on the judgment, you must get another writ to collect more money.
 There is no authority to garnish federal or city income tax refunds.

 Fill in the form using the instructions.
 The garnishee is the person or business who has control or possession of the defendant's money.
 After you complete the request, you must file it with the court that entered your judgment.
 The filing fee is $15.00.